Reinhardt (Overwatch): Appearances

 Reinhardt Wilhelm is a German man introduced in the 2016 first-person shooter Overwatch.
 Voiced by Darin De Paul, he hails from Stuttgart, Germany and stylizes himself as a knight under the codes of valor, justice, and courage.
 A member of the Crusaders, a military group using power armor and armed with large rocket hammer weapons, they fought a type of robot called omnic that became hostile during an uprising called the Omnic Crisis.
 After the death of his mentor and the loss of his eye, he joined a worldwide effort to combat the omnics, Overwatch.
 After the war ended and omnics gained sentience, Overwatch remained a global peacekeeping task force until Reinhardt was forced into retirement at the age of fifty, and Overwatch disbanded after accusations of corruption.
 Years later, as another group of omnics start an uprising, Overwatch reforms, and he offers his help to the group again without hesitation.

-Reinhardt is also featured in Overwatchs related animated media.
-The 2017 short Honor and Glory details the events of the omnic attack that cost Reinhardt his mentor, the aftermath, and his time during retirement.
+Reinhardt's story continues in the sequel's "Invasion" storyline, where he fights the omnic threat "Null Sector" alongside his allies.
+Traveling with Brigitte to see her father and Reinhardt's friend Torbjörn to figure out Null Sector's intentions, he encounters the peaceful omnic Bastion in Torbjörn's care.
+Though he initially acts hostile, they talk him down and work as a group as Null Sector's fleet arrives on the attack.
+In expanded media for Overwatch, Reinhardt was featured in the 2017 short Honor and Glory, which details not only the events of the attack that cost Reinhardt his mentor, but also the aftermath and his time during retirement.
 Reinhardt further appears in the Zero Hour short, which released in 2019 and served as an announcement for Overwatch 2.
-Reinhardt's story continues meanwhile in the sequel's "Invasion" storyline, where he fights the omnic threat "Null Sector" alongside his allies.
-Traveling with Brigitte to see her father and Reinhardt's friend Torbjörn to figure out Null Sector's intentions with other omnics, he encounters the peaceful omnic Bastion in Torbjörn's care.
-Though he initially acts hostile, they talk him down and work as a group as Null Sector's fleet arrives on the attack.
+Later, in the Overwatch Undivided comic, he is shown to form a romance with another member of Overwatch, the sniper Ana.
+Meanwhile in other games, Reinhardt was one of several characters included in Overwatch Rush, a mobile game developed by Blizzard.